sisminnmaw/SpringBootTest/README.md

 - open Eclipse IDE and Import Project.
 From **File>Import** and then Import widget will appear, choose **Existing Gradle Project** and choose *downloaded/file/path/topScoreRestful/* to **Project root directory**

 ### Run App
-- Run *(topScoreRestful/src/main/java/smm/topScoreRestful/)* TopScoreRestfulApplication.java from Eclipse
+- Run as Java Application *(topScoreRestful/src/main/java/smm/topScoreRestful/)* TopScoreRestfulApplication.java from Eclipse

 initial data already created in project, so you can run and test from **Postman** immediately.